Donnatal: Donnatal clinical research

 A. H. Robins developed and began marketing Donnatal® in the 1940s.
 Two studies have been performed over the years specifically with the Donnatal® formulation.
 Steigmann and Kaminski examined the antisecretory effect of 0.1296 mg belladonna alkaloids + 16.2 mg phenobarbital (Donnatal®) in peptic ulcer patients, motility in a subgroup of patients and clinical effects in all patients (N =176).
 Of the IBS patients (n =66), a reported good response with complete relief was found in 53% of male patients and 58% of female patients.
 Fair response with partial improvement was noted in 37% of male patients and 34% of female patients.
 No response was reported in 10% of male and 8% of female IBS patients.
 There were few side effects noted with 8% reporting dry mouth.
 Dosages were reduced in patients who reported drowsiness (10%) as well as 1 patient who reported visual disturbance.
 Otherwise, the formulation was well tolerated.

 Donnatal also is a common component of a GI cocktail used in emergency rooms.
 In 1976, Donnatal was one of the 25 most widely prescribed drugs in the U.S. It has since been displaced by H_{2} antagonists and proton pump inhibitors, which are more effective and lack many of the adverse effects of phenobarbital.

-A four-week multicenter, randomized placebo-controlled trial by Turner et al. compared Donnatal® tablets (hyoscyamine sulfate - 0.1037 mg; atropine sulfate - 0.0194 mg; scopolamine hydrobromide - 0.0065 mg and phenobarbital - 16.2 mg) to belladonna alkaloids alone (hyoscyamine sulfate - 0.1037 mg; atropine sulfate - 0.0194 mg; scopolamine hydrobromide - 0.0065 mg), phenobarbital alone (16.2 mg) and placebo.
-The intent-to-treat population of 204 IBS patients was evaluated for pain (cramping), nighttime and daytime pain severity, bowel movement frequency, and with a clinician global evaluation of improvement in response to treatment.
-The response for improvement of pain was mixed for all groups after 1 day.
-After 1 day, patients exhibited significant improvement in day and night pain as well as clinician global evaluation when taking Donnatal® tablets and belladonna alkaloids, but the phenobarbital group also was statistically better for day and night pain, and the placebo group for day pain.
-Females taking Donnatal® tablets were 4 times more likely to experience weeks free of daytime pain compared to phenobarbital alone and twice as likely to experience weeks free of nighttime pain compared to belladonna alkaloids.
-Only the phenobarbital group demonstrated a significant change in pain type compared to belladonna alkaloids at the end of the study with an approximate 48% response rate.
-Patients on Donnatal® tablets, belladonna alkaloids, and placebo all had non-significant (p > 0.149) shifts to dull pain, 39.5%, 52.3%, and 40.4%, respectively compared to belladonna alkaloids eline.
-Males also showed a greater response for pain free-weeks on phenobarbital in comparison to Donnatal® tablets.
-All groups demonstrated an improvement in bowel movement frequency.